rtCamp/Frappe-Manager/docs/guides/admin-tools.md

 ### Two things that catch people out

-- `fm auth --protect tools` on a bench whose admin tools are **disabled** stores the intent and warns: there are no `/adminer/` and `/mailpit/` locations to gate yet.
+- `fm auth enable --tools` on a bench whose admin tools are **disabled** stores the intent and warns: there are no `/adminer/` and `/mailpit/` locations to gate yet.
 It starts applying once you run `fm tools enable mybench`.
-- `--protect web` is refused on a bench whose nginx conf predates the `Authorization`-header fix, because nginx would forward the credentials it just checked and frappe would answer 401 to every authenticated request. `fm migrate` re-renders the conf on a mount bench; an image bench needs `fm bake` then `fm switch`.
+- Protecting `web` is refused on a bench whose nginx conf predates the `Authorization`-header fix, because nginx would forward the credentials it just checked and frappe would answer 401 to every authenticated request. `fm migrate` re-renders the conf on a mount bench; an image bench needs `fm bake` then `fm switch`.
 The `tools` surface is unaffected either way.

-See also: [Environments](environments.md) for the dev/prod defaults behind these tools, [`[auth]`](../reference/configuration.md#auth) for the config keys `fm auth` writes, and [Architecture](../reference/architecture.md) for how the tools are routed inside the bench.
+See also: [Environments](../concepts/environments.md) for the dev/prod defaults behind these tools, [`[auth]`](../reference/configuration.md#auth) for the config keys `fm auth` writes, and [Architecture](../reference/architecture.md) for how the tools are routed inside the bench.